Hotel Bristol, Warsaw: History

+Early Years

+The site was formerly occupied by the Tarnowski Palace, which was sold in 1895 to a company consisting of Polish pianist Ignacy Jan Paderewski, his lawyer Stanisław Roszkowski, and their partner Edmund Zaremba.
+In 1897, Roszkowski suggested Paderewski develop the site with a world-class luxury hotel, as an investment property.
+In 1898, the partners built a rotunda on an open part of the site, where panoramic paintings were displayed to the public.
+Zaremba left the company soon after.
+Meanwhile, Roszkowski continued to seek investors for the proposed hotel, which would cost 2 million rubles, an astronomical sum at a time, when the entire city of Warsaw's annual budget was only twice that.
+Roszowski eventually formed an investing company to build the hotel.
+Paderewski bought the majority of the 4000 shares, at 250 rubles each, and donated the property to the hotel company.
+The palace was demolished in 1898 and Karowa Street was widened, to allow for construction.

-The Hotel Bristol was constructed from 1899 to 1900 on the site of the Tarnowski Palace by a company whose partners included Polish pianist Ignacy Jan Paderewski.
-A competition was held for the design of the building, and architects Tadeusz Stryjeński and Franciszek Mączyński won with their Art Nouveau design.
-However the builders decided to change the style to a Neo-Renaissance design, and brought in architect Władysław Marconi to design the final hotel.
-Some of its interiors were designed by the noted Viennese architect Otto Wagner Jr. The cornerstone was laid on April 22, 1899 and the hotel was dedicated on November 17, 1901 and opened on November 19, 1901.
+A competition was held for the design of the hotel, and Krakow architects Tadeusz Stryjeński and Franciszek Mączyński won with their Art Nouveau design.
+However the builders soon decided to change the style to a Neo-Renaissance design, and brought in architect Władysław Marconi, whose father Enrico Marconi had designed the adjacent Hotel Europejski, to significantly amend the design.
+The hotel's interiors were designed by noted Viennese architect Otto Wagner Jr. The cornerstone was laid on April 22, 1899 and the structure was completed in April 1900.
+Fitting out the interiors took a further sixteen months.
+The hotel contained 200 rooms, 20 with private bathrooms.
+The Cafe Bristol opened first, on October 22, 1901, while the hotel was dedicated on November 17, 1901 and opened to guests on November 19, 1901.
 Among the notable features of the newly-built hotel was the country's first elevator.
 The hotel also housed the photo studio of Jadwiga Golcz which was frequented by many well-known artists of the time.